jnsofini/Machine-Learning/README.md

 # Regression-Tasks
 An implementation of real world machine learning regression problems using Python.

-We analyze energy consumption and natural disaster datasets
+In this folder both linear and logistic regressions task are tackled.
+Some of the projects include, analysis breast cancer data, .